RaffyRod/QA-web-analyzer/README.md

 > 💡 **Note**: The frontend automatically proxies API requests to the backend.
 You only need to open the frontend URL that will appear in the console.

+### 🔄 **Automatic Port Detection**

+The application uses **intelligent port management**:

+- **Backend**: Automatically finds available ports in priority order (3002 → 3003 → 3004 → 3005 → 3000 → 3001 → any available)
+- **Frontend**: Automatically detects which port the backend is using
+- **Proxy**: Dynamically connects to the correct backend port
+- **Multi-Server Support**: Works seamlessly even if you have other servers running on those ports

+**How it works:**

+1. Backend checks ports in priority order and uses the first available one
+2. Frontend automatically detects the backend port by testing common ports
+3. If the backend is on a different port, the frontend will find it automatically
+4. No manual configuration needed - it just works! 🎉

+**If you have other servers running:**

+- The backend will skip occupied ports and use the next available one
+- The frontend will automatically find the correct backend, even if it's on a different port
+- No conflicts - each server uses its own port independently

 ---

 ## 🎯 What is this?